-Our small daily actions all contribute to our long term health and, when it comes to strokes, 80 percent are preventable, so lifestyle choices are especially important.
-High blood pressure and high cholesterol are both factors that contribute to stroke risk, so healthy habits can greatly reduce the risk of damaged arteries.
-Here are four small things you can do to help reduce the risk of stroke.
+Our small daily actions all contribute to our long-term health, especially when it comes to strokes.
+80 percent of strokes are preventable, so lifestyle choices that reduce blood pressure and cholesterol levels can go a long way in reducing your risk.
+With that in mind, here are four small things you can do to help reduce the risk of stroke.

-- Get moving.
 Exercise is one of the most critical components of physical health.
 It’s associated with a reduced risk of nearly every type of disease.
 One study found that those who walk at a brisk pace (over 3.5 mph) each day have a 44 percent reduced likelihood of a stroke.
 So what are you waiting for?
-Get outside and move your body today!
+Get outside and move your body!

 Someone in the US suffers a stroke every 40 seconds, but lifestyle choices can greatly reduce the risk of this pervasive condition.
 Even if you’re not in a high-risk category, incorporating these easy healthy habits into your routine will benefit your vascular and overall health in the long run.